BryanNsoh/academic-claim-analyzer/query_formulation_guide.md

 When writing your YAML file for academic searches, you have two critical pieces:

 1. **Queries** (which define what to search for)
 2. **Ranking guidance** (which decides how to prioritize or exclude the returned papers)

 The search engine and ranking logic will **not** magically infer your deeper intentions.
 You must *scream* your domain constraints and must-have criteria.
 Otherwise, it is doomed to return or top-rank irrelevant papers.

 ### 2.1 **What You MUST Do**

-- **Emphatically specify** the exact application domain in your ranking guidance (e.g., “IoT for precision irrigation in agriculture” or “fuzzy logic specifically for irrigation scheduling”).
+- **Emphatically specify** the exact application domain in your ranking guidance (e.g., “IoT for precision irrigation in agriculture,” “multi-omics for disease biomarkers,” “fuzzy logic specifically for irrigation scheduling,” etc.).
-- **List mandatory criteria** that define “relevant” (e.g., must have real field data, must mention water savings).
+- **List mandatory criteria** that define “relevant” (e.g., must have real field data, must mention water savings, must detail membership functions, must mention a certain type of multi-omics pipeline).
-- **Give explicit conditions** for how to handle borderline cases (simulation, partial domain).
+- **Give explicit conditions** for how to handle borderline cases (simulation only vs. real pilot, partial domain, etc.).
 - **Forbid** all off-domain usage.
 If it’s not about your specified application, it must drop to the bottom or be excluded entirely.

 ### 2.2 **What You MUST NOT Do**

 - **Never** rely on the queries alone to carry domain context.
-The ranking logic sees only the `ranking_guidance` and the paper text.
+The ranking logic sees only the `ranking_guidance` and the paper text—**not** your original mental context.
 - **Never** be vague with statements like “prefer empirical studies.”
-Instead say “paper must explicitly mention real or pilot-scale deployment with measured water metrics.”
+Instead say “papers must explicitly mention real or pilot-scale deployment with measured water metrics,” or “papers must have validated multi-omics pipeline for disease classification with real patient data.”
 - **Never** allow guesswork.
-If you want fuzzy logic in irrigation, say, “Any fuzzy logic not used for irrigation scheduling is irrelevant—rank bottom.”
+If you want fuzzy logic in irrigation, say: “If the paper does not mention fuzzy logic explicitly for agricultural irrigation scheduling, it is irrelevant—rank bottom.”

 ---